Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 "Like she'd been Imperius'd or something," added Ginny.

 "How right you are," hissed a voice from the only door in the room, which had now opened.
-Harry would recognize that voice, as well as the red eyes and snake-like appearance of Voldemort.
+Harry would recognize that voice, as well as the red eyes and snake-like appearance of Voldemort, anywhere.
 Harry was glad to see a few scars on his face from their last encounter.
 He was holding his wand and was followed by twenty masked Death Eaters, all with their wands at the ready.
 "I am glad that Wormtail was able to bewitch your head of house before his…indiscretion.
 It is a pity that he didn't get to enjoy a mudblood for the only thing they're good for.
 Isn't that right, Harry?"

 "Don't lose your temper," Hermione whispered in Harry's ear.
 "The Horcruxes are gone so you can…"

 "Stop whispering sweet nothings into your lover's ear, mudblood whore!"
 He flicked his wand slightly, and both girls were pushed to either side of the room, where four of Riddle's slaves grabbed each.
 "Just hold them, for now.
 Business first, fun later.
-No celebrations until after Potter dies," he said to his servants, who were looking at both girls like they were pieces of meat.
+No celebrations until after Potter dies," he commanded his servants, who were looking at both girls like they were pieces of meat.
 "Now, Harry Potter and I shall duel, and I want no one to interfere as I prove once and for all, that I am the most powerful wizard alive."
 He then aimed his wand at Harry.
 "Crucio!" he shouted, and Harry quickly moved out of the way.

 "Reducto!" he countered.
 Riddle dodged, but panted a bit.